BCAPATHSHALA/DSA-SUPREME-2-0-NOTES/README.md

     	6. Find last occurrence of a number in sorted array
 		7. Find total occurrence of a number in sorted array
 		8. Find missing element in sorted array (GFG)
-		9. Peack element in a mountain array (Leetcode-852)
+		9. Peak element/index in a mountain array (Leetcode-852)

 CLASS HOMEWORK: 11
 	1. Find pivot element (Leetcode-724)